 Come to the National Capital Exhibition to learn more about the National Carillon and the people behind the music.

 See the original instrument that was installed in 1969 and learn more about the National Carillon: the history, the mechanics and the people behind the music.

 The National Capital Exhibition (NCE) welcomes you to the exhibition.
 We are committed to ensuring safe physical distancing between staff and visitors.
 There is visible signage throughout the exhibition to remind visitors of social distancing guidelines.
-Staff will be available to assist visitors and monitor the flow of people through the exhibition.
+Staff will be available to assist visitors as required and monitor the flow of people through the exhibition.

 Staff have been told to stay home if they are unwell.
 Visitors are required to postpone their visit if feeling unwell.
 If a student or teacher is unwell upon arrival at the National Capital Exhibition we request they do not enter the building or participate in an education program.
-Finally, consider downloading the COVIDSafe app.

 Visitors are not required to wear a mask when entering the building, however is it strongly recommended.